gavD/step-by-step-web-apps-with-lithium-php/_posts/2010-10-22-flash-messages.markdown

 _"Flash!
 Ahhh-ahhhh!" - Queen, Flash Gordon soundtrack_

 Flash messages is a way of putting a message in the session for display on the next page.
 It's really useful when you have some stuff to tell the user but you don't want to interrupt processing.
 It's a nice "set it and forget it" way of putting message out to the user.
+It works really well with pages that do a redirect.
+Once the flash message has been shown, it's removed from the system - i.e. it's "flashed up" once - so it's best used for one-off pieces of information, like "setting changed", "file saved", "message sent" - things like that.

-Because we're using Twitter Bootstrap in our project, we already have some nice looking themes we can use for rendering flash messages.
+> Because we're using [Twitter Bootstrap](http://getbootstrap.com) in our project, we already have some nice looking themes we can use for rendering flash messages.
+Bootstrap is a fantastic springboard for producing decent looking sites quickly - I use it for pretty much anything I'm building! (although, that being said, competing framework [Foundation](http://foundation.zurb.com/) actually got me a date with an amazing girl, Bootstrap can't say that!)

 At this point we're going to install [Michael Hue's li3_flash_message plugin](https://github.com/michaelhue/li3_flash_message).
 I've done it as a submodule by entering the following command in the root of my app through my console: